 This recipe calls for the use of black truffle oil extra virgin olive oil, arugula, and mustard seed, they all play a major part in the way this potato salad tastes.
-Additionally, either sea salt or kosher salt is best.
-Both of these will distribute in a similar way-you'll get little chunks of salt that show up in tiny bursts.
+Additionally, a salt that is larger in size as opposed to granulated is best for this recipe-you'll get little chunks of salt that show up in tiny bursts.
 The use of grated garlic is key here.
 Raw garlic has a very strong taste and I wanted the garlicky flavor to be more delicately laced throughout.

 One of the most important elements of this dish is the use of mustard seed.
 It brings so much flavor and really diversifies the flavor profile.
 There are a couple of different ways to achieve these results that will give you two different effects.
 The first way is to simply add in the mustard seed as it comes.
 If you do it this way, as you're eating you will get little bursts of mustard flavor that are dispersed randomly when chewing.
 The other option is crushing the mustard seed with a mortar and pestle.
 With the second method, you will get more mustard flavor spread throughout the potatoes.
 If you're indecisive about which method to choose, try mixing your potato salad together completely first before sampling some with a fork.
 Add a few unground mustard seeds to your forkful of potato salad and see if you like this version.